kerk12/palaemon_passenger_app/README.md

 - `flutter pub get`
 - Ensure you have a working NDK (meaning no spaces in your SDK and Pub Cache paths).
 - `flutter run ...`

+## Contributing:

+- If you'd wish to contribute to the project, please pick from the open issues. **Other additions will not be accepted**.